alex-pimashkin/MeaData/README.md

-This repository contains experimental data of the article by Pigareva et al.
+This repository contains experimental data and Matlab code for data analysis of the article by Pigareva et al.